Metro Bank Holdings Plc (LSE:MTRO) starting to spring?

 </p

-Our world popular FTSE for Friday (FTSE:UKX)
+Our world famed and viewed FTSE for FRIDAY (FTSE:UKX)

 FUTURES